juju/docs/src/en/developer-debug-dhx.md

 ## Retrying Failed Hooks

-The most common reason why you need to start a debug-hooks session is because a hook failed and you want to debug it to figure out why.
+The most common reason why you need to start a debug-hooks session is because a hook failed and you want to figure out why.
 Once you are in the debug-hooks session, you want to restart the failed hook and start debugging it.

-Instead of manually running `juju resolved --retry $unit`, you can just add the `--retry` (or just `-r`) option to dhx:
+Instead of manually running `juju resolved --retry $unit`, you can just add the `--retry` (or just `-r`) option to DHX:

 ```bash
 juju dhx -r
 ```

-You will then be connected to the unit, it will be customised if necessary, and the hook will be immediately restarted and paused for you to debug.
+You will then be connected to the unit, it will be customized if necessary, and the hook will be immediately restarted and paused for you to debug.

 You can also set `auto_retry: true` in your config file to always assume the